Extremal Cubic Inequalities of Three Variables: Introduction

 Consider the case $C_{\C}$ is irreducible.
 Then $C_{\C}$ is a rational curve with a singular point $P_0$ (\Ttaea).
 If $P_0$ is a node, it lies inside of $\P_+^2$ (\Ttafb---\Ttahn).
 After a suitable projective transformation, we may assume $P_0 = (1 \colon 1 \colon 1)$.
 If $P_0$ is a cusp, it lies on an edge of a triangle $\partial \P_+^2$ and it is not a vertex (\Ttaic, \Ttafbn).
 In this case, we may assume $P_0 = (0 \colon 1 \colon 1)$.
 In the both cases, $C_{\R} - \{P_0\}$ contacts to $\partial \P_+^2$ at some points $P_1$,$\ldots$, $P_r$.

 We shall study a general theory of infinitely near zeros in \S2.
-As a monic polynomial in one variable is determined by its roots when we count the multiplicity exactly, an extremal ray $\R_+ \cdot f$ is essentially determined by $V_{\R}(f) \cap \P_+^2$ when we consider infinitely near zeros.
-When $\deg f = 3$, we can prove that no infinitely near points of $P_i$ ($i \geq 1$) appear using results in \S 2.
-Thus, an irreducible $f \in \cE(\cP_{3,3}^+)$ is determined by the configuration of the points $P_0$, $P_1$,$\ldots$, $P_r$.
-These points must satisfy
+As a monic polynomial in one variable is determined by its roots when we count the multiplicity exactly, an extremal ray $\R_+ \cdot f$ is essentially determined by $V_+(f)$ when we consider infinitely near zeros.
+By \Tqbae, $f \in \cE(\cP_{3,3}^+)$ satisfies

-where $\cP_i$ is a local cone or an infinitesimal local cone of $\cP_{3,3}^+$ at $P_i$ (see \Tqbc).
-This condition gives a lower bound of $r$.
+where $\cP_i$ is a local cone or an infinitesimal local cone of $\cP_{3,3}^+$ at $P_i$ (see \Tqbc). $\cP_i$ has informationis on infinitely near points of $P_i$.
+This condition also gives a lower bound of $r$.
 On the other hand, at most two $P_i$ can exist on an edge of the triangle $\partial \P_+^2$.
 If two points $P_i$, $P_j$ exist on an edge, one of them must be a vertex.
 Thus $r \leq 4$.
 Our classification essentially depends on this result.